MikolajFilipkowski/TownOfUsR-Vexi/README.md

 ### **Team: Impostors**

 The Grenadier is an Impostor that can throw smoke grenades.\
-During the game, the Grenadier has the option to throw down a smoke grenade which blinds crewmates so they can't see.
+During the game, the Grenadier has the option to throw down a smoke grenade which blinds crewmates so they can't see.\
+However, a sabotage and a smoke grenade can not be active at the same time.

 ### Game Options
 | Name | Description | Type | Default |